oracle/weblogic-kubernetes-operator/docs-source/content/userguide/cicd/_index.md

 server to consolidate and replicate data (DataGuard).

 There are three common approaches on how to structure these components:
- * The first, "domain on persistent volume" or Domain in PV, places the JDK and WebLogic binaries in the Docker image, but the domain home is kept on a separate persistent storage outside of the image.
+ * The first, "domain on a persistent volume" or Domain in PV, places the JDK and WebLogic binaries in the Docker image, but the domain home is kept on a separate persistent storage outside of the image.